Ejemekwuru

-Ejemekwuru is an Igbo-speaking community that sits in the North-Western part of Imo State in the southeastern region of Nigeria.
+Ejemekwuru is an Igbo-speaking community located in the northwestern part of Imo State, in southeastern Nigeria.
+It is situated within the Oguta Local Government Area and forms part of the larger Owerri cultural zone of the state.
+The community is primarily agrarian, with farming serving as a major occupation, and it shares cultural, linguistic, and traditional ties with neighbouring Igbo communities.

-Geography, language and demographics
+Geography, language, and demographics

-Ejemekwuru is a community in Oguta Local Government Area of Imo State, in southeastern Nigeria.
-The people are tribal Igbos, and predominantly speak the Igbo language with a dialect that is close to central Igbo.
+Ejemekwuru is a community in the Oguta Local Government Area of Imo State, in southeastern Nigeria.
+The inhabitants are predominantly Igbo and speak the Igbo language, with a dialect that is closely related to Central Igbo.

-Ejemekwuru is situated along the Ogbaku-Oguta road, 15 km from Owerri, 6 km from Ogbaku, and 17 km from Kalabari Beach in Oguta.
-It is bounded to the west by Agwa, to the east by Ishieke in Azara Obi Ato, to the north by Akabor and Izombe, and to the south by Ogbaku communities.
-Ejemekwuru is also at the southeastern boundary of Oguta Local Government Area.
+The community is located along the Ogbaku–Oguta road, 15 km from Owerri, 6 km from Ogbaku, and 17 km from Kalabari Beach in Oguta.
+It is bordered to the west by Agwa, to the east by Ishieke in Azara Obiato, to the north by Akabor and Izombe, and to the south by Ogbaku communities.
+Ejemekwuru also lies on the southeastern boundary of the Oguta Local Government Area.

-The town is approximately 16 sq.km in area with 1/3 of the area currently used for residential living, and the remaining 2/3 of the land area used as agricultural farmland.

-Ejemekwuru was elevated to the status of an Autonomous Community by the Imo State Government, effective January 1996.
-This elevation was published in the Imo State of Nigeria Extraordinary Gazette, no 2, vol 21 published in April 1996.
-Prior to this status elevation, the town was a part of the Awa Autonomous Community.
+The town covers an area of about 16 km2, of which roughly one-third is zoned for residential use and the remainder for agriculture.
+In January 1996, Ejemekwuru was granted the status of an autonomous community by the Government of Imo State, a decision published in the Imo State of Nigeria Extraordinary Gazette, No. 2, Vol. 21, in April 1996.
+Prior to this, it was part of the Awa Autonomous Community.

-Ejemekwuru is made up of five (5) primary groups of villages.
-These are Umuagwu, Umuebe, Umuawo, Umuoduwa, and Umuakum.
-Each group has its own administrative unit, and within each group are smaller villages and kindreds.
+Ejemekwuru consists of five main village groups: Umuagwo, Umuebe, Umuawo, Umuoduwa, and Umuakum.
+Each village group has its own administrative unit, which is further subdivided into smaller villages and kindreds.

-Four major roads run north-south, and east-west to connect the community to other parts of Imo State.
-The North-South bound road also known as the Ogbaku-Oguta road connects Ogbaku to the south of Ejemekwuru to Izombe (and eventually Oguta) to the north of Ejemekwuru.
-The East-West road is the Azara Obiato-Agwa road connecting Agwa to the west of Ejemekwuru to Azara Obiato to the east of Ejemekwuru.
+The community is served by four major roads running north–south and east–west.
+The north–south route, also known as the Ogbaku–Oguta road, connects Ogbaku to the south with Izombe and Oguta to the north.
+The east–west route, the Azara Obiato–Agwa road, links Agwa to the west with Azara Obiato to the east.

-Along the Ejemekwuru-Ogbaku major road is the community’s major market – Nkwo Ejemekwuru market square.
-Lying opposite this central market square is the very dense tropical rain forest which doubles as the sacred shrine of the deity Ezeala, hence the name of the forest - Oke Ohia Ezeala.
-This sacred forest has historical significance for the people of Ejemekwuru.
-Other smaller regional markets exist in the villages such as the Nkwoala market which now primarily functions as a daily market and sits along the Ejemekwuru-Agwa road in Umuebe village, the now-defunct Eke Eburu market in Umuakum village, and Eke Amadioha market at the intersection of Ogbaku-Oguta road and Agwa-Azara Obiato road.
+The principal market is the Nkwo Ejemekwuru Market Square, located along the Ejemekwuru–Ogbaku road.
+Opposite the market lies a dense tropical rainforest that serves as the sacred grove of the deity Ezeala, known as Oke Ohia Ezeala.
+This forest holds historical and cultural significance for the community.
+Other smaller markets exist within the villages, including the Nkwoala Market in Umuebe, which now functions primarily as a daily market, the defunct Eke Eburu Market in Umuakum, and the Eke Amadioha Market at the junction of the Ogbaku–Oguta and Agwa–Azara Obiato roads.

-The climate in Ejemekwuru is the tropical rain forest, with two seasons – the rainy season (udu mmiri) which runs between April and October, and the dry season (okochi) which runs from November through March.
+Ejemekwuru has a tropical rainforest climate, with two main seasons: the rainy season (udu mmiri), which lasts from April to October, and the dry season (okochi), which runs from November to March.